Another Europe Is Possible: Since the 2016 referendum result

-The organisation's strategy was adopted by the first members’ conference on 8 December 2018 and a written constitution was published afterwards.
+The organisation's strategy was adopted by the first members' conference on 8 December 2018 and a written constitution was published afterwards.
 From December 2018 and throughout 2019, the organisation campaigned to stop Brexit, for a second referendum, and to continue freedom of movement.
 In 2019, the organisation developed anti-Brexit motions to be sent to the Labour Party's September conference.

 The group played a central organising role in the 'Stop the Coup' protests during the 2019 British prorogation controversy.

-Recent developments

 Since the United Kingdom's withdrawal from the European Union on 31 January 2020, the organisation has continued to campaign concerning its desire for a close relationship between Europe and the United Kingdom.